Potential photographic highlights

 Price includes all transportation (including all flights inside Japan), all accommodations, all meals, some drinks, all excursions, all entrance fees, leader services.
 Tipping is not customary in Japan.

-Kindly note that, in order to have the internal flights included at this price level, your international flights need to be on a carrier which is a member of the same airline alliance as the Japanese airline providing the internal airpass.
-If you are obtaining your international flight tickets yourself you should liaise with our office to ensure that you qualify, or you may opt to pay the price difference applicable for using another international carrier.
+Kindly note that, to have the internal flights included at this price level, your international flights to and from Japan must be with a Oneworld alliance carrier so that you qualify for a Japan Airlines internal airpass.
+If you are obtaining your international flight tickets yourself you will need to liaise with our office to ensure that we have the qualifying flight details for issue of the airpass.
+You may, however, opt to pay the price difference applicable for using another international carrier if you wish.

 Single Room Supplement: £360, €425, $472 (excluding two nights at Rausu).
 Arasaki Extension: £70, €83, $92 (Kagoshima only).